top of page

 The verb 'shackle' has its origins in Old English and Old Norse.
 It is believed to have been influenced by the Old Norse word 'skokill,' which means a 'pole' or 'bar,' used for confinement or restraint.
 In Old English, it evolved from 'sceacan,' which meant 'to shake' or 'to move quickly.'
 Over time, the term 'shackle' took on the meaning of confining or restraining by using physical devices such as chains or handcuffs.
 The etymology of 'shackle' reflects the notion of constriction and limitation, as if one's movements are 'shaken' or restricted by these restraining devices, aligning with its modern usage in contexts involving physical or metaphorical restraint.

-Quiz: Find the meaning of the verb shackle:
+Find the correct meaning of the verb shackle:

 Try Again!